-In this letter, we demonstrate the application of simultaneous stacking with mid-to-far infrared and sub-millimeter maps and a deep photometric survey, in order to place limits on the cosmic line emission from \ciiumns.
-Section \ref{sec:data} describes the COSMOS deep field, the high-completeness redshift catalog COSMOS2020, and maps from instruments onboard \textit{Spitzer}, \textit{Herschel}, and the JCMT.
+In this paper, we demonstrate the application of simultaneous stacking with mid- to far-IR and submillimeter maps and a deep photometric survey, to place limits on the cosmic line emission from \ciiumns.
+Section \ref{sec:data} describes the COSMOS deep field, the COSMOS2020 high-completeness redshift catalog, and maps from instruments onboard \textit{Spitzer}, \textit{Herschel}, and the JCMT (James Clerk Maxwell Telescope).
 Section \ref{sec:methods} outlines our methods: stacking in the confusion limit with \linsimstack, estimating errors in stacked fluxes, constraining \cii emission as a residual in continuum fitting, and correcting for catalog incompleteness.
-We report and discuss results in Section \ref{sec:results}, and conclude with Section \ref{sec:conclusion}.
+We report and discuss the results in Section \ref{sec:results}, and conclude with Section \ref{sec:conclusion}.

-\section{Data Used}
+\section{Data used}

-The COSMOS field \citep{Scoville_2007} is a $\sim$2 deg$^2$ field in the equatorial sky, centered at RA $+150.12~\deg$, Dec $+2.21~\deg$ (J2000), which has been observed by most accessible wavelengths from X-ray to radio by space- and ground-based observatories.
-Relevant for our analysis are the following two classes of data products:
+The COSMOS field \citep{Scoville_2007} is a $\sim$2 deg$^2$ field in the equatorial sky, centered at RA $+150.12~\deg$, Dec $+2.21~\deg$ (J2000), which has been observed at accessible wavelengths from X-ray to radio by space- and ground-based observatories.
+For our analysis, the relevant data fall into the following two classes of products.

-\textbf{Maps:} For our search for line emission signal, we need maps such that \texttt{(a)} a model for the continuum emission can be constrained in our wavelength regime, as well as \texttt{(b)} \ciium signal from a subset of our galaxy catalog would potentially be redshifted into a map's broadband filter.
-Table \ref{tab:maps} lists the 8 maps from mid-IR to sub-mm that we use to bracket the emission SED.
-Maps were obtained from the SEIP, HELP, and SCUBA-2 \footnote{\href{https://zenodo.org/records/57792}{zenodo.org/records/57792}} archives.
-If required, we apply color corrections and divide the map by the beam obtained from auxiliary data products.
+\textbf{Maps:} For our search for a line-emission signal, we required maps such that \texttt{(a)} a model for the continuum emission could be constrained in our wavelength regime and \texttt{(b)} the \ciium signal from a subset of our galaxy catalog would potentially be redshifted into a map's broadband filter.
+Table \ref{tab:maps} lists the eight maps from mid-IR to submillimeter that we used to bracket the emission SED.
+The maps were obtained from the \reviewEditTwo{SEIP\footnote{Spitzer Enhanced Imaging Products} \citep{ssc_and_irsa_spitzer_2020}, HELP\footnote{Herschel Extragalactic Legacy Project} \citep{2021MNRAS.507..129S}, and SCUBA-2 \citep{2017MNRAS.465.1789G}} \footnote{Submillimetre Common-User Bolometer Array 2; \href{https://zenodo.org/records/57792}{zenodo.org/records/57792}} archives.
+If necessary, we applied color corrections and divided the map by the beam obtained from auxiliary data products.